Skip to main content

 What is an ORCID iD?

-ORCID (Open Researcher and Contributor ID) provide a unique digital identifier to unambiguously link researchers to their grants, publications and datasets.
+ORCID (Open Researcher and Contributor ID) provide a free, unique digital identifier to unambiguously link researchers to their grants, publications and datasets.
 Research funders, publishers and the university actively support the use of ORCiD iDs in research systems to assert these connections and allow the exchange of data.

 Why register for an ORCID iD?